Széll Kálmán tér: History

 The originally anonymous area became Széll Kálmán tér (Széll Kálmán Square) in 1929, named after the Hungarian prime minister Kálmán Széll.
 Following the Soviet occupation and the Communist takeover in the country, the square was renamed to Moszkva tér in 1951 under the Rákosi regime.
 Following the fall of communist regimes in Eastern Europe, it was debated whether it should be renamed again to the original Széll Kálmán, but initially the name remained.

 During the first part of the 1956 revolution Soviet troops (who at the time were stationed in the western part of the country, near Székesfehérvár) tried to capture the city, attacking towards this square.
 This first attempt was unsuccessful and the country was free until the November 1956 Soviet invasion.

 On March 26, 2011, the City Council of Budapest, restored the original name of the square, Széll Kálmán tér.

 In 2011, a renovation of the square was planned, with a budget of three billion forints.

-On January 21, 2015, the smaller refurbishment works of Széll Kálmán tér began.
+On January 21, 2015, renovations of Széll Kálmán tér began.
 The reconstruction work was completed in 2016 and introduced a modern design, high quality services and a greener, more integrated public space.

 An amount of HUF 5.3 billion, provided from government, EU and municipal funds, is at the disposal of the Municipality of Budapest.
-The reconstruction work activities will last till the spring of 2016, taking place in several phases, in some cases causing occasional inconveniences related to traffic.
+The reconstruction work activities lasted till the spring of 2016, taking place in several phases, in some cases causing occasional inconveniences related to traffic.